ADK 46: Mount Redfield

 While you will be putting in the physical work to accomplish this, it will be your mental strength that will be tested and sharpened the most for this one.
 This is far from a walk in the park; this is straight-up grueling, rugged Adirondack High Peaks hiking at its finest.
 But don’t get me wrong – it is beautiful and inspiring the whole way – and you’ll learn more about yourself then you ever thought was possible.
 While we made the right decision by orphaning Cliff this round, I would recommend enjoying this trail by overnight camping nearby (it’s possible, but please read all of the region’s regulations which are available online) so that you have time for both peaks (and more!) without rushing or worrying.
 That’s not to say you can’t complete both in a day – it is doable, and many people accomplish it.

 As someone who feels confident as a solo hiker, I can safely say I could not have done this on my own.
-A huge shoutout to Ely and Lauren who always make the day an amazing one – I am lucky to call them friends and to have been able to experience this with constantly supportive and encouraging women.
+A huge shoutout to my hiking buddies who made the day amazing/

 A few learnings…